-Simple Node.js Wrapper and CLI for Synology DSM REST API
+Simple Node.js wrapper and CLI for Synology DSM REST API

 Purpose